By Nick Rader

 5. Wash It There

 You can always find a sink or at a laundromat, so don’t pack a new pair of clothes for each day of your trip.
 Why bring 10 shirts on a 10-day trip, when you really only need two?
 No one is going to call you out for wearing the same shirt everyday.
 Instead, choose clothing that can be worn for several days without stinking.
-Icebreakers makes some great merino wool shirts & our Traveler pants are anti-microbial, so they stay fresh for long trips.
+We makes some great merino wool shirts (Daily Driver Merino Tee) & our Traveler pants are anti-microbial, so they stay fresh for long trips.